GMAT Timing is a challenge

 In fact, behavioral studies have shown that people are twice as sensitive to losses as they are to gains.
 That is huge!
 So the fact that the question is in front of you at the moment has a profound effect on your decision making.
-Your brain doesn’t want to let go of what is in front of you whether that is good for your GMAT score or not.
+Your brain desperately clings to the present whether that is good for your GMAT score or not.
 Most students (especially when starting out) spend too much time on the current failure rather than moving to the potential success (or two) later on in the exam.
 You are programmed to spend too much time on failures.
 You have to work to counter this GMAT timing bias.

 Human beings have a tough time judging the value of things in isolation.
 Given one piece of jewelry you might have a very difficult time placing an exact value on it but given two pieces of jewelry you would be able to say which one you find more appealing.
 How does this affect your GMAT Timing?
 Well, on the GMAT CAT we are forced to do single evaluation of questions.
 That makes it difficult to decide how much time to devote to any particular question because you don’t know whether there will be a more appealing question later on.

 How do you do a joint evaluation when you only see one question at a time?
 As George Michael put it: “You gotta have faith”.

 Treat the CAT as a Pen and Paper Test

 Every GMAT tests the same mix of skills.
 You may be better at spatial reasoning than algebraic translation.
 Every GMAT CAT will have both.
 You have to imagine that the easier (for you) question already exists later on in the test.
 Imagine the GMAT as a paper test on which you would naturally ignore the tough questions and answer easier the ones.